geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

 * model-state=production
 * contributor=https://orcid.org/0000-0003-3212-6364

-This field is optional, cardinality 0 or greater.
-For cardinality >1 use a pipe to separate entries.
+This field is optional, cardinality 0 or greater; for cardinality >1 use a pipe to separate entries.